-As the peak body representing the dental profession in NSW and the ACT, our advocacy for members ensures we stay united as a profession, securing the profile, funding, support and recognition to allow us to continue advancing dentistry and promoting oral health and general health for all Australians.
+As the peak body representing the dental profession in NSW and the ACT, we advocate for our members to advance dentistry, and oral health for all Australians.

 P: (02) 8436 9900